theantonwilson666/AI-In-Aviation-Industry/README.md

 For the past few years, AI have dominated conversations in the tech world.
 This emerging technology is considered part of the Fourth Industrial Revolution.
-This is transforming every industry in one form or another and aviation is no exception.
+It is transforming every industry in one form or another and aviation is no exception.
 So, while today AI is reshaping both the technological and human aspects of aviation, we need to discuss the use cases being implemented currently.